 You know that song Video Killed the Radio Star?
-Someone should have been making sequels.
+Someone should have been making sequels in the media marketing world.
 We could have had Facebook Kills the MySpace Star or YouTube Kills the Quicktime Movie Star.
 Or maybe just the Internet Kills All the Non-Internet Stars.

 With Facebook becoming more ubiquitous by the moment and SEO becoming the go-to formula for long-term internet success, will they soon leave behind other forms of marketing and advertising?